Qatar Airways launches world's longest flight

-That's the new record now held by Qatar Airways for the longest flight in the world.
+Qatar Airways has claimed a new record for the longest commercial flight in the world.

 Qatar Airways CEO Akbar Al Baker, who traveled on board the inaugural flight, said the new Auckland service was "an important milestone" in the airline's global expansion.

 The previous record was held by Gulf rival Emirates.
-Its Dubai to Auckland service is now the world's second longest.
-The first flight on the 8,823-mile route last year took 17 hours 15 minutes.
+Its Dubai to Auckland service is now the world's second longest at 8,823 miles.

 Related: The world's shortest super jumbo flight

-Note: -- Correction: An earlier version of this article gave an incorrect time for the Doha-Auckland flight.